psidox/ai-runpod-lora-trainer/README.md

 3. **Deploy Pod**: Starts an on-demand GPU instance.
 4. **Wait for Ready**: Polls RunPod until the instance is ready.
 5. **SSH**: Connects to the instance as `root` via SSH.
-6. **Train LoRA**: Runs `/workspace/entrypoint.sh` from the prebuilt image to trigger either Ostris AI Toolkit or sd-scripts training.
+6. **Pull Image from S3**: Downloads the saved Docker image tarball from S3, loads it locally, and runs it with GPU access so the bundled entrypoint kicks off training (either backend) and syncs outputs to S3.
-7. **Download Output**: Retrieves artifacts and logs.
+7. **Download Output (optional)**: Retrieves artifacts and logs over SCP if you still want a local copy.
 8. **Stop Pod**: Shuts down the GPU instance to avoid further billing.

 ---